Sweden, Texas

 Sweden is a ghost town in Duval County, Texas, United States, located four miles southwest of Benavides off Farm-to-Market Road 359.
 The post office first opened in 1884, but closed the next year.
 It reopened in 1907, but closed permanently in 1932.
 The population peaked at 25 in 1914, but continued to decline until no more citizens resided there.
 The town's school was consolidated into the Benavides Independent School District in the 1950s.

-Next door to Sweden, to the south west, lies the ghost town of Norway.